Joseph-R/joe_random/TI4.md

 # Twilight Imperium 4

-The galaxy has overthrown the cruel Lazax, who ruled for generations, in a galaxy spanning civil war that left many of the strongest factions exhausted at the same time newer, upstart factions are vying for power.
+The cruel Lazax, who ruled for generations, have been overthrown in an galactic civil war that left many of the strongest civilizations exhausted.
+At the same time newer, upstart factions are vying for power, and ancient enemies have resurfaced.
 Who will lead the galaxy now?
-Find out, in Twilight Imperium: Fourth Edition!

 ### First Timers